jmersonuo/jmersonuo.github.io/Activities/Opioid-Tutorial/01-Studio-Tutorial.md

   <img src="Images/tilesets.png">
   </p>

-(Next, upload your prescription drug county-level data. )
+Next, upload the prescription drug county-level data.
+Notice that you can upload a zipped shapefile or a geojson file.

 ----------